Garlic Biscuits and Bacon Gravy

 How to Make Garlic Biscuits and Bacon Gravy

-In a medium bowl, stir together the flour and garlic.
-Add in cream and stir until it forms a stiff dough.
+2. In a medium bowl, stir together the flour and garlic.
+Then add in cream and stir until it forms a stiff dough.

-Place the bacon grease in a small skillet and add the flour.
+6. Now add the bacon grease to the small skillet with the AP flour.
 Stir over medium heat until the flour is browned.

-To assemble the biscuits, cut each biscuit in half and top it with freshly cooked bacon strips and a smear of thick bacon gravy.
+8. To assemble the biscuits, cut each biscuit in half and top it with freshly cooked bacon strips and a smear of thick bacon gravy.
+Serve warm and enjoy!

 Storage